 As organisations form a view of the timeline for economic recovery, their focus is moving to regaining productivity and identifying their strategic workforce.

 Download 'Six workforce management strategies to minimise labour costs through and beyond COVID-19' and learn more today!

 Returning to the workplace provides an opportunity for organisations to make a snap assessment of the extent to which their existing HR operating model is ‘fit for purpose’ in a new and unforeseen business environment.
 In the event that the operating model needs to change, consideration should also be given to whether HR processes, policies and structures should also change.
 For example, how well have these supported a distributed workforce?
 Are they flexible enough to continue to do so over the longer term?

 This year has shown us that change can be faster than imagined – or than we thought was sustainable.
 So how can we take advantage of this opportunity to reduce complexity in our organisations and improve productivity?

 Organisations at the forefront will be looking to get their houses in order as they return to the office:

 There is so much opportunity – so how do you get started?
-It could be by taking a data-driven approach to your labour costs with insights into market remuneration practices.
+It could be by taking a data-driven approach to your labour costs with insights into market remuneration practices and levels.

 You may need to thoroughly review your reward strategy, with a careful eye on retaining top talent.
 Where talent risks exist, you can prepare with succession planning.
 And if you’re not listening to your employees, you should be – now more than ever.
 There’s plenty to do but you don’t need to do it alone.
 Talk to Mercer to find out how we can partner with you to minimise your labour costs and maximise your workforce.